-4.5.3.34.4.3.3 If it is desired to validate an instantiation against the CCSDS Web-based schema, the xsi:noNamespaceSchemaLocation attribute must be coded as a single string of non-blank characters, with no line breaks, exactly as shown:
+4.4.3.3 If it is desired to validate an instantiation against the CCSDS Web-based schema, the xsi:noNamespaceSchemaLocation attribute must be coded as a single string of non-blank characters, with no line breaks, exactly as shown:

-xsi:noNamespaceSchemaLocation="http://sanaSANAregistry.org/r/ndmxml/ndmxml-1.0-master.xsd"
+xsi:noNamespaceSchemaLocation="<a href="http://SANAregistry.org/r/ndmxml/ndmxml-1.0-master.xsd"

-NOTE - The length of the value associated with the xsi:noNamespaceSchemaLocation attribute can cause the string to wrap to a new line; however, the string itself contains no breaks.
+- NOTE The length of the value associated with the xsi:noNamespaceSchemaLocation attribute can cause the string to wrap to a new line; however, the string itself contains no breaks. - 4.4.3.4 The final attributes of the <NHM> tag shall be 'id' and 'version'. - 4.4.3.5 The 'id' attribute shall be 'id="CCSDS_NHM_VERS"'.
+The 'version' attribute shall be 'version="1.0"'. - NOTE The following example root element tag for a NHM instantiation combines all the directions in the preceding several subsections:

-4.5.3.44.4.3.4 For use in a local operations environment, the schema set may be downloaded from the SANA Web site to a local server that meets local requirements for operations robustness.

-4.5.3.54.4.3.5 If a local version is used, the value associated with the xsi:noNamespaceSchemaLocation attribute must be changed to a URL that is accessible to the local server.

-4.5.3.64.4.3.6 The final attributes of the <nhmNHM> tag shall be 'id' and 'version'.

-4.5.3.74.4.3.7 The 'id' attribute shall be 'id="CCSDS\NHM\VERS"'.The 'version' attribute shall be 'version="1.0"'.

-The 'version' attribute shall be 'version-"1.0"'.

-4.5.44.4.4 THE NHM/XML HEADER SECTION
+4.4.4 THE NHM/XML HEADER SECTION

-4.5.4.14.4.1 The NHM header shall have a standard header format, with tags <header> and </header>.

-4.5.4.2Immediately following the <header> tag the message may have any number of <COMMENT></COMMENT> tag pairs.

-4.5.4.34.4.4.3 The standard NHM header shall contain the following element tags:
+- 4.4.4.1 The NHM header shall have a standard header format, with tags <header> and </header>. - 4.4.4.2 Immediately following the <header> tag the message may have any number of <COMMENT></COMMENT> tag pairs. - 4.4.4.3 The standard NHM header shall contain the following element tags: - a) <CREATION_DATE> - b) <ORIGINATOR> - NOTE The rules for these keywords are specified in Table 3-1.

-- a) <CREATION\DATE>

-- b) <ORIGINATOR>

-- NOTE The rules for these keywords are specified in Table 3-1.
 The header would look like this: